AnalogJ/capsulecd/README.md

 Specifying your `GITHUB_ACCESS_TOKEN` and `PYPI_PASSWORD` via an environmental variable might make sense, but do you really want to specify the `PYPI_USERNAME`, `REPO_FULL_NAME` each time?
 Probably not.

 CapsuleCD has you covered.
-We support a global YAML configuration file (that can be specified using the `--config-file` flag), and a repo specific YAML configuration file stored as `capsule.yml` inside the repo itself.
+We support a global YAML configuration file (that can be specified using the `--config_file` flag), and a repo specific YAML configuration file stored as `capsule.yml` inside the repo itself.

 ## Setting Inheritance/Overrides
 CapsuleCD settings are determined by loading configuration in the following order (where the last value specified is used)